OpenTTD/OpenTTD/readme.txt

 be very difficult to port it to a new platform.
 The currently working platforms
 are:

-  BeOS                 - SDL
+  BeOS                 - SDL or Allegro
+  DOS                  - Allegro
   FreeBSD              - SDL
-  Linux                - SDL
+  Linux                - SDL or Allegro
   MacOS X (universal)  - Cocoa video and sound drivers (SDL works too, but not 100% and not as a universal binary) MorphOS              - SDL
   OpenBSD              - SDL
   OS/2                 - SDL
-  Windows              - Win32 GDI (faster) or SDL
+  Windows              - Win32 GDI (faster) or SDL or Allegro

 4.0) Installing and running OpenTTD: